aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/namecollection/_index.md

 ```

 Defines a new name.

+**Remarks**

 Name cannot include spaces and cannot look like cell references.

 **Parameters:**
 | Parameter | Type | Description |